adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-10-free-jekyll-themes-for-2022-10-great-community-options.md

 Vonge is a personal portfolio site template for Jekyll, with full support for blogging.
 This theme also includes a full component library for website building with live editing, so you can show off your personal brand faster.

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/vonge-screenshot.png" alt:"" extend:false border:false %}
+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/vonge-screenshot.png" alt: "" extend: false border: false %}

 Vonge's key features: